 AF.3 – Debt securities

-The financial instrument AF.3 are negotiable financial instruments serving as evidence of debt.
+The financial instrument AF.3 consists of negotiable financial instruments serving as evidence of debt.
 This instrument mainly consists of bonds.
 A bond is a debt investment in which an investor loans money to an entity that borrows the funds for a defined period of time at a variable or fixed interest rate.

 AF.4 – Loans